plone/plone.app.robotframework/docs/source/remote.rst

-Because Given-clauses are not really part of the actual test, it is not necessary to run them through Selenium (using Selenium2Library), but it would be faster to write custon Python keywords for them.
+Because Given-clauses are not really part of the actual test, it is not necessary to run them through Selenium (using Selenium2Library), but it would be faster to write custom Python keywords for them.

 **plone.act** includes an example, how to a robot `remote library <http://robotframework.googlecode.com/hg/doc/userguide/RobotFrameworkUserGuide.html?r=2.7.6#remote-library-interface>`_,